The home of the 'Mona Lisa' has a new boss to steer the Louvre out of crisis after jewel heist

 PARIS (AP) — The home of the “Mona Lisa” is getting a new boss.
 Art historian Christophe Leribault, a veteran museum director, is taking over at the Louvre, shouldering the challenge of getting the world’s largest museum out of crisis after the brazen heist in October of the French crown jewels.

-French government spokeswoman Maud Bregeon announced the appointment on Wednesday.
-Leribault takes over from outgoing Louvre director Laurence des Cars, who resigned Tuesday.
+French government spokeswoman Maud Bregeon announced Wednesday that Leribault is taking over from outgoing Louvre director Laurence des Cars, who resigned Tuesday.

 The difficulties he inherits are formidable.